dawsbot/to-type/readme.md

 <br>

-> The fixed typeOf function for JavaScript
+> The way typeOf should be

 This is a node implementation of angus-c's [Fixing the JavaScript typeof operator](https://javascriptweblog.wordpress.com/2011/08/08/fixing-the-javascript-typeof-operator/)